shyniarjun/NHS_Data_categorisation_and_simulation/docs/Methodology.md

 ## Methodology

-This project addresses the need for consistent KPI performance categorisation and scenario modelling within the NHS Exemplar Accreditation programme.
-The workflow includes data merging, logic-driven categorisation, and simulation of policy or performance changes.
+This project addresses the need for consistent KPI categorisation and “what-if” scenario modelling within the NHS Exemplar Accreditation programme.

 ### 1. Data Loading and Validation